connormckelvey/resume/RESUME.rst

   * Worked within a cross-functional team to develop a real-time task management tool
   * Reduced risks of rendering untrusted HTML emails in-browser with "sandboxed" React component
-  * Solved screen real-estate issues for horizontal menus with a responsive React component
+  * Solved screen real-estate issues for horizontal menus with responsive React component
   * *Technologies used: WebSockets, Typescript, React, Node.JS and PostgresQL*

 2014 - 2016